GT-CHaRM/CHaRM.Backend/README.md

         dotnet run
         ```

-    Currently, we have experience no errors with the above series of commands.
-If an issue occurs, ensure the commands above were all successfully executed and .NET Core SDK 2.2 successfully installed.
-A restart may be required.
+    Currently, we have experienced no errors with the above series of commands.
+If an error occurs, ensure the commands above were all successfully executed and that .NET Core SDK 2.2 was successfully installed.
+A machine restart may be required.

 ### Deploying with Docker

 To deploy the database and the backend API with docker, clone the current repository and `cd` into it.
 Then, run `docker-compose up`.
 This will build your backend server code, run the database, and run the backend server.
 Make sure that your `appsettings.json` is configured properly, as mentioned above.

-### For Information on Running the UI component (what visitors and most users will be purely interacting with)
+### For Information on Running the UI component (which will be the sole point of interaction for nearly all users)

 https://github.com/GT-CHaRM/CHaRM.UI